 - Your drop bag will be transported to the finish line at Yagisaki Kouen in Kawaguchiko after the race.

 In addition to rules and regulations above, a runner may be disqualified, penalized by addition to race time, or suspended from race at any time during the race for the following reasons:

 - Receiving outside support at other than the stipulated aid stations.

-- Running with people who are not officially registered in the race as racers.
+- Running with people who are not officially registered in the race as runner.

 - Cheating (e.g. using other means of transportation, using substitute runners, and other unlawful actions)

 - Organizer is responsible for any non-deliberate damage to property by race participants (e.g. plants and animals, objects, trails, etc.)

 - Weather warnings sent by the meteorological agency

-- The inability to ensure runner safety due to risks such as landslides and rockfalls along the course.
+- The inability to ensure runner and staff safe due to risks such as landslides and rockfalls along the course

-- An environmental impact study will be conducted along the race course, based on the guideline for trail running races in national parks from Ministry of the Environment, Japan.
+- An environmental impact study will be conducted continuously along the race course, based on the guideline for trail running races in national parks from Ministry of the Environment, Japan.